-Nature’s Select Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Nature’s Select Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Nature’s Select Grain Free product line includes just one dry dog food, a product claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Select Grain Free product line includes the 3 dry dog foods listed below.

 Dry Dog Food